 “The government said we need to maintain hygiene, and luckily I got this handwashing vessel from UNICEF, which has made it easier for my family and me,” he said, adding that all family members and visitors have to wash their hands every time they come into the house.

 WASH Alliance Kenya (WAK), with support from UNICEF through UKAID funding, distributed 10,000 handwashing vessels to the most vulnerable persons living in informal settlements in Nairobi under the COVID-19 Emergency Response Programme.

-The programme aims to improve access to safe water supply in selected informal settlements through water connection and repairs, installation of handwashing stations in public spaces and distribution of the handwashing vessels and soap to vulnerable households.
+The program aims to improve access to safe water supply in selected informal settlements through water connection and repairs, installation of handwashing stations in public spaces, and distribution of the handwashing vessels and soap to vulnerable households.